EthanKeng/spa-page-gtm-config/README.md

+This is original from :
 # single-page-app-vanilla-js

-Taken from my YouTube Tutorial: https://www.youtube.com/watch?v=6BozpmSjk-Y
+You can watch his YouTube Tutorial: https://www.youtube.com/watch?v=6BozpmSjk-Y